TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Logger/Index.rst

 .. _logging-logger-shortcuts:

-Log levels and Shorthand methods
+Log levels and shorthand methods
 ================================

 Log levels according to RFC 3164, starting from the lowest level.